 - Sympathetic villains – To avoid narrow stereotypes, Marvel Studios works to build villains who believe they’re doing the right thing, making them more interesting (and more dangerous) than villains who simply want to be bad.

 CultureFly: The Best Source for All Your Superhero Needs

 In the battle of Marvel vs. DC Comics, each company throws some serious punches.
 While DC started the superhero trend, Marvel made it more relatable.
 And while the Marvel cinematic universe has broken box office records, DC’s animated universe is an untouchable staple of countless childhoods.

 When it comes down to it, each comic empire has provided Marvel fans and DC fans with inspiration, adventure, and hope that’s stood the test of time.

 No matter who you fight for, you can show your support with CultureFly’s line of DC and Marvel-inspired apparel and collectibles.
 With everything from graphic tees and patterned socks to figurines and blankets, CultureFly offers one-of-a-kind superhero gear with a quarterly mystery gift box created exclusively for the real heroes—fans like you.

 Whether it’s for you or for a friend, we’ve got Marvel and DC Comics gifts any fan is sure to love.

 We also offer exclusive boxes from your favorite characters from gaming subscription boxes, Star Wars boxes, Pusheen, Spongebob, Strange Planet, Friends, Supernatural, anime boxes and many more.
+If you prefer to buy exclusive items, check out our The Office, Marvel, Supernatural merchandise and more to find memorabilia from your favorite characters.
 Check out our store today!